 Sustainable agriculture is key to achieving the United Nations’ sustainable development goals (SDGs) and creating a better life for Africans.
 According the United Nations Food and Agriculture Organization (FAO), women make up about 50% of the agricultural labor force in developing countries like sub-Saharan Africa.
 If women farmers had the same access to productive resources as men, they could increase yields on their farms by 20-30%, lifting 100-150 million people out of hunger.

-Undoubtedly, women are the quiet drivers of change towards more sustainable production systems and a more varied and healthier diet for millions throughout the country.
-Catholic sisters are also stepping in with their own creative farming and agro-business solutions.
+Undoubtedly, women are the quiet drivers of change towards more sustainable production systems and a healthier diet for millions struggling with food insecurity throughout Africa.
+Catholic Sisters are also stepping in with their own creative farming and agro-business solutions.

 “By carrying out this project, though we do not have any income, it reduces our cost since we do not buy cooking gas, milk and manure.
 Through this means, we also protect the environment as a result of using natural things instead of artificial products.”

 While communities across Africa are making strides in sustainable agriculture, there are still many people suffering from food insecurity and undernourishment.
-But, religious sisters in Africa are working hard to educate and assist these communities with their agro-business efforts.
+Many Sisters that attend secondary school education through ASEC's Scholarship Program are the future leaders of sustainable agriculture in Africa.

 Because of society’s great need, the majority of Catholic Sisters in Africa are put to task without the proper training and skills.
 In fact, about 80% of African Sisters are lacking the education credentials they need to effectively serve the poor.
 Many Sisters haven’t even completed secondary school.
 The cost of tuition coupled with low-paying or non-paying jobs that Sisters hold makes it extremely difficult for congregations in Africa to afford the cost of tuition.